What a Successor Trustee Needs to Know When a Parent Dies

-As a Successor Trustee, you step into the Trustee role when the original Trustee dies or becomes incapacitated.
-If you live in Greensboro, NC or the Triad area, here are some important actions to take when your parent named you as a Successor Trustee in their planning, upon their death.
+In Greensboro, as a Successor Trustee, you step into the Trustee role when the original Trustee dies or becomes incapacitated.
+Here are some important actions to take when your parent named you as a Successor Trustee in their planning, upon their death.

-When your parent dies and you become Trustee, you will need to immediately step in and handle many items, in which the terms are set in the trust agreement.
+When your parent dies and you become Trustee, you will need to immediately step in and handle many items.
 It is best to be prepared in advance.
 This is not a comprehensive list, but it will get you started.
 Our knowledgeable and experienced Greensboro attorneys are always available to provide detailed advice and any guidance you may need.

 Acting Under the Trust Agreement